mattermost/mattermost-integration-gitlab/README.md

 To run this integration you need:

-1. A **web server** supporting Python 2.6 or higher to run this software
+1. A **web server** supporting Python 2.6 or higher to run this software (optionally, you could use a service provider like [Heroku](http://heroku.com) - see instructions below)
 2. A **[GitLab account](https://about.gitlab.com/)** with a repository to which you have administrator access
 3. A **[Mattermost account](http://www.mattermost.org/)** [where incoming webhooks are enabled](https://github.com/mattermost/platform/blob/master/doc/integrations/webhooks/Incoming-Webhooks.md#enabling-incoming-webhooks)